An earthquake shakes central New Jersey, 45 miles west of New York City - ExBulletin

 An earthquake shakes central New Jersey, 45 miles west of New York City

-A 2.9-magnitude earthquake shook areas around northern Somerset County, New Jersey, on Saturday morning, according to the U.S. Geological Survey.
+NEW YORK – A 2.9-magnitude earthquake shook areas around northern Somerset County, New Jersey, Saturday morning, according to the U.S. Geological Survey.

 Officials said the small earthquake was recorded at 8:49 a.m. near Peacock Gladstone, an area in the Somerset Hills region, located about 45 miles west of New York City.